 Is there an apex to base

-As apex is straionary and the base of the ventricle moves, there has
+As apex is stationary, and the base of the ventricle moves, there

-rate actually is that velocity gradient, the presence of a
+strain rate actually is that velocity gradient, the presence

-gradient in strain rate depends on whether the velocity gradient is
+of a gradient in strain rate depends on whether the velocity

 the curve seems fairly straight, i.e. the velocity gradient seems